MAKEUP PRODUCTS (NON-PERMANENT)

 14331

-While many chemicals in beauty products present limited or no threat, dozens are linked with substantial medical conditions, such as cancer, reproductive and neurological harm, and developmental delays.
-Chemicals in cosmetics gain entry to the body through ingestion, inhalation, and internal use, and cause the same risks as food chemicals, per this site.
+While many chemicals in cosmetics present hardly any or absolutely no risk, some are linked with serious medical conditions, including cancer, and neurological harm.
+Chemicals in cosmetics gain entry to the body through the skin, inhalation, ingestion and internal use, and pose the same dangers as food chemicals, per this site.

-Chemicals associated with cancer are found in food and various other common goods.
-However, no area of consumer goods is subject to less government inspection than cosmetics and other personal care products, including Elizabeth Arden Shine Pops.
-Although most of the chemicals and contaminants in cosmetics and personal care products most likely present little risk, exposure to some has been associated with worrying health concerns, such as cancer.
+Contaminants and chemicals linked to cancer can be found in water, food, and various other common products.
+Yet, no type of consumer products is accountable to less government direction than cosmetics, including Elizabeth Arden Shine Pops.
+Though many of the contaminants and chemicals in cosmetics and personal care products likely present very little risk, your exposure to some has been linked to substantial health disorders, including cancer.